This may seem like a crazy article for me to be writing.

 As a business owner, you want to be able to add content to your website.
 In fact, it’s an imperative part of sharing value, establishing your community, and building authority in your industry.

 So how do you get a website which you’re proud of and which you can keep up to date?

 In my mind, there are 3 options open to you.

-- Have a website built for you by a professional web designer or agency, and they manage the ongoing maintenance of the site for you.
+- Have a website built for you by a professional web designer or agency, and have them manage the ongoing maintenance of the site for you.

-- Ask someone to build the site on your behalf, you learn how to make straightforward changes, and you manage the site going forwards.
+- Ask someone to build the site on your behalf, learn how to make straightforward changes, and you manage the site going forward.

-- You create the website from scratch yourself and manage it yourself.
+- You create the website and manage it yourself.